S1mpleOW/Final-project/README.md

-# [Java spring boot] This is the source code for the enterprise system development concept course.
+# [Java spring boot + Reactjs] This is the source code for the enterprise system development concept course.

 ## How to run this project